-Every once in a while we’re asked what is the number one thing that Oklahoma City area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the number one thing that Oklahoma City area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the proper performance of your HVAC system, in addition to your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not difficult for most Oklahoma City homeowners, but there are often two challenges to actually getting it done:

 - Knowing just how often to replace your furnace or air conditioner filter.